So, here are some things about me.

 This last one actually appeared in a blog post not that long ago.
 This is Golde from Fiddler on the Roof.
 My character had just found out that Yente the matchmaker found a match for my oldest of 5 daughters.
 Again, this one is special, since my daughter was in it with me.
 She played Hodel, the second daughter who sang the heart wrenching song Far From the Home I Love.

 Not really me, but related to me: My brother David Bondelevitch, also a blogger, recently won his second Emmy!
 He won for Sound Designer for the documentary Above the Ashes.
-David is an Assistant Professor at the University of Colorado.
+David is an Associate Professor at the University of Colorado.
 (Teaching runs in the family, my parents were both educators, and my sister teaches Family and Consumer Science at a high school!)
 David's blog includes loads of topics, but the main focus is film, of course.
 (If you ever want to know what movies to see, read his reviews HERE.)
 Interesting that he and I both lean toward the arts, while our dad was a Phys.
 Ed. director!
 (My sister got the athletic genes!)

 Well, this is more about me than anyone would ever want to know!
 Hopefully I haven't scared you away!